 Calls made through VoIP are encrypted which makes it difficult for wiretappers to listen to your calls and conversations.
 One of the advantages of using VoIP is that your IP address is not fixed on a physical location which makes it hard to trace and tap.

-If your business is using a VoIP system, you can attest as to how frustrating it is to have an unstable connection problem.
+If your business is using a VoIP system, you can attest to how frustrating it is to have an unstable connection problem.
 Since VoIP is internet-based, a strong internet connection and signal is a must.
 However, this may not happen as you’ve expected.

 The reason why most providers include the feature ‘call forwarding’ is when you are experiencing connection problems, calls can still be directed to their service feature.